Three Creek: Sources

-Tryall Creek rises from about 290 feet amsl near Pleasant Grove Church and flows northeast to meet Cooks Branch.
+Tryall Creek rises at about 290 feet amsl near Pleasant Grove Church and flows northeast to meet Cooks Branch.
 Cooks Branch rises near Smoky Ordinary at about 315 feet amsl and flows east then south to meet with Tryall Creek.
-Cooks Branch has one tributary called Kettlestick Branch that comes in on the left.
+Cooks Branch has one tributary called Kettlestick Branch, which joins from the left.

 Watershed

 Three Creek drains a mostly forested watershed and contains a lot of swampland towards the Nottoway River.
 Agriculture makes a large amount of the rest of the area.

 River Modifications

 Three Creek has one impoundment, Slagles Lake along its course.
 A number of the tributaries have their own impoundments.

 Geology

 The confluence of Tryall Creek and Cooks Branch is in the Piedmont of Virginia in mafic and felsic metavolcanic rocks.
 Both tributaries arise in granite (Tryall Creek) or granite gneiss (Cooks Branch).
 Three Creek flows into the Coastal Plain in the Bacon Castle Formation and then for most of its length, especially the swampy areas it is in alluvium.